nuejs/nue/packages/nuejs.org/blog/introducing-nue-css/index.md

 The design is separated from the HTML structure so that the system can be controlled by designers and UX developers.
 This way, non-technical people can create content so that the pages automatically inherit the correct design.
 And there is no way they can break the design system with local or inline styling.

-## 2. Minimalistic way to write vanilla CSS { #minimalism }
+## 2. Cleaner way to write HTML and CSS { #minimalism }
-Nue has its own [CSS best practices](/docs/css-best-practices.html) for writing clear and easy-to-maintain CSS.
-One of the key ideas is to leave out all class names that relate to styling and let external CSS take care of the element and/or component look and feel:
+Nue has its own [CSS best practices](/docs/css-best-practices.html) for writing clear HTML and CSS.
+The key idea is to leave out all class names that relate to styling and let external CSS take care of the element and/or component look and feel:

 ```html
 <!-- component name is all naming you need -->